nagasudhirpulla/taming_python/blog/skills/keycloak_apache_reverse_proxy.md

 ![keycloak_apache_architecture.png](https://github.com/nagasudhirpulla/taming_python/blob/master/blog/skills/assets/img/keycloak_apache_architecture.png?raw=true?raw=true)

-## Keycloak Configuration to run behind Reverse Proxy
+## Keycloak Configuration to run behind reverse proxy

-### Reverse Proxy Mode - Edge
+### reverse proxy Mode - Edge
-* We will use "edge" mode or SSL Termination mode of Reverse Proxy for this scenario.
+* We will use "edge" mode or SSL Termination mode of reverse proxy for this scenario.
-* The requests would be in HTTPS till Apache server (Reverse Proxy) and Apache will send HTTP requests to Keycloak
+* The requests would be in HTTPS till Apache server (reverse proxy) and Apache will send HTTP requests to Keycloak

 ![keycloak_edge_mode_proxy.png](https://github.com/nagasudhirpulla/taming_python/blob/master/blog/skills/assets/img/keycloak_edge_mode_proxy.png?raw=true)
-### Other Reverse Proxy Modes
+### Other reverse proxy Modes
-* In passthrough mode, HTTPS connections from clients are passed to keycloak directly without SSL termination at Reverse Proxy
+* In passthrough mode, HTTPS connections from clients are passed to keycloak directly without SSL termination at reverse proxy
-* In reencypt mode, clients connect to Reverse Proxy via HTTPS and reverse proxy also connects to Keycloak via HTTPS.
-Hence SSL certificates are needed to be configured in Reverse Proxy and Keycloak.
+* In reencypt mode, clients connect to reverse proxy via HTTPS and reverse proxy also connects to Keycloak via HTTPS.
+Hence SSL certificates are needed to be configured in reverse proxy and Keycloak.

 ### Request headers from reverse proxy to Keycloak
-* To know the information about the client, keycloak expects Apache (Reverse Proxy) to set the either the "Forwared" headers (as per [RFC7239](https://www.rfc-editor.org/rfc/rfc7239.html)) or the "X-Forwarded-*" headers.
+* To know the information about the client, keycloak expects Apache (reverse proxy) to set the either the "Forwared" headers (as per [RFC7239](https://www.rfc-editor.org/rfc/rfc7239.html)) or the "X-Forwarded-*" headers.
-* Apache sets "X-Forwarded-*" headers when acting as a Reverse Proxy.
+* Apache sets "X-Forwarded-*" headers when acting as a reverse proxy.
 So we can configure Keycloak accordingly.

 ### Settings in keycloak.conf file
-* The following settings can be used in the `keycloak.conf` file for running behind an Apache Reverse proxy
+* The following settings can be used in the `keycloak.conf` file for running behind an Apache reverse proxy
 * `http-enabled=true` and `http-port=8080` is used since Apache communicated to Keycloak over HTTP
 * `proxy-headers=xforwarded` is used since Apache sets the "X-Forwarded-*" headers (In older versions of keycloak, `proxy=edge` can be used).
 * Certificate file paths are configured for running keycloak in production mode